sailfish-containers/harbour-containers/README.md

 devel-su pkcon install-local qxdisplay-<VERSION>.rpm
 ```

-Then install the latest `harbour-containers` release using:
+Then install the latest `harbour-containers` release from your Sailfish file manager or using:

 ```
 devel-su pkcon install-local harbour-containers-<VERSION>.rpm`